 1. You need to impress the IELTS examiner with complicated and sophisticated grammar.

 No…in fact ‘complex’ sentences are not as complex as you might think.
 A complex sentence is basically 2 or 3 simple clauses that are linked together to make 1 sentence.

 2. You need lots and lots of complex sentences throughout the whole essay.

 Not really ….
 The Band descriptors or marking scheme say that you need to ‘use a variety of complex structures’ and have ‘grammatical range and accuracy.’
 This doesn’t mean that the whole essay has to have lots of these sentences.
-As long as you have a few in the essay mixed with simple sentences, and they are clearly understandable, then that is fine…of course if you want a band 8 or 9 then you need more of these.
+As long as you have a few in the essay mixed with simple sentences, and they are clearly understandable, then that is fine.
+Of course, if you want a band 8 or 9 then they need to be more spohisticated.

 2. Understanding dependent and independent clauses.

 Before going into detail about complex sentences it is important to know what and independent and dependent clause is.
 A clause is a group of words with both a subject and a verb.

 - Example of dependent clause: ……. because the car broke down

 This just doesn’t make much sense because a dependent clause relies on another sentence to make it coherent.
 So we need an independent clause to go with that.

 - Example of independent clause: I walked to work……